|Look up fees

-This subject involves the study and analysis of the structure, purpose and key provisions of cross border lending documentation, including large market standard syndicated credit agreements (governed by New York or English law).
-Students will focus on anticipating potential concerns and tensions in the negotiation process and will have the chance to review and study all the agreements and documents such as the credit agreement, other ancillary documents, schedules and deliveries that they will encounter in practice.
-Students will also study the structure and standard documents used in the cross-border repo market, one of the most important international capital markets.
+This subject involves the study and analysis of the structure, purpose and key provisions of market standard cross border lending documentation, including large syndicated credit agreements (governed by New York or English law).
+Students will focus on anticipating potential concerns and tensions in the negotiation process and will have the chance to review and study the key agreements and documents such as the credit agreement, guaranties, other ancillary documents, schedules, and document deliveries that they will encounter in practice.
+Students will also study the structure and standard documents used in the cross-border repo market and the securities lending market, two important international capital markets.

 Principal topics include:

-- Analysis of the various structures and purposes of different cross-border lending transactions
+- The various structures and purposes of different cross-border lending transactions

-- Review of the key provisions and clauses found in cross-border lending documentation
+- The key provisions and clauses found in cross-border lending documentation

-- Study of the key clauses found in New York/English guarantees
+- The key clauses found in New York/English guarantees

-- Analysis of the key legal, credit and business issues in repo transactions.
+- The key legal, credit and business issues in repo and securities lending transactions.

 Intended learning outcomes

-- Have an advanced understanding of the structure and key business, credit and legal elements of cross border lending documentation
+- Examine and explain the structure and key business, credit and legal elements of market standard cross border lending documentation

-- Comprehend the key idiosyncratic provisions found in cutting edge syndication and administrative agent clauses
+- Analyse and appraise the key idiosyncratic provisions found in cutting edge syndication and administrative agent clauses

-- Identify and analyse the key and core elements in US and English law guarantees used by multinational financial institutions
+- Evaluate the key and core elements in US and English law guarantees used by multinational financial institutions

-- Grasp the special interest rate protection and breakage clauses
+- Analyse and appraise the special interest rate protection and breakage clauses

-- Master the key legal, credit and business issues in global repo agreements used in international capital markets.
+- Apply the key legal, credit and business issues in global repo and securities lending agreements to their use in international capital markets.